Skip to main content

 2. Match the protocol spec - always check documentation

-3. Be explicit - specify byte order even when using default
+3. Be explicit - specify byte order when it matters (default is ByteOrder.NATIVE)

 4. Document byte order - especially at API boundaries